 - However, the Cheetah has a bite force of 475 pounds which is equivalent to that of leopards and cougars.

-- It suggests that the Cheetah has a very powerful jaw which is capable of bringing preys as large as a baby giraffe to the ground.
+- It suggests that the Cheetah has a very powerful jaw that is capable of bringing prey as large as a baby giraffe to the ground.

 14. Cheetah Speed Facts